gnyr324/DL23_Project_G3/README.md

 # Chapter.
 1 (Grammar)
 > Intro with https://www.youtube.com/watch?v=MI3S3kdkofo (5 min)
-> Activity 1: Fill-in-the-blank quiz using past tense verbs.
-(Provide simple statments) (5 min)
-> Activity 2: Choose the correct answer quiz using past tense "be" verbs.
+Activity 1: Fill-in-the-blank quiz using past tense verbs.
+(Provide simple statments) (5 min) Activity 2: Choose the correct answer quiz using past tense "be" verbs.
 (Provide simple statments with possible answers) (5 min)
-> Activity 3: Make sentences with provided past tense verbs and objectives.
+Activity 3: Make sentences with provided past tense verbs and objectives.
 (Provide "I" and list of verbs and objectives) (10 min)

 # Chapter.
 2 (Vocabulary)
-> Intro with TTS introducing the rule of story game.
-(2~3 min)
-> Activity 1: A story game designed to practice vocabulary expressing emotions and feelings.
+Intro with TTS introducing the rule of story game.
+(2~3 min) Activity 1: A story game designed to practice vocabulary expressing emotions and feelings.
 (10 ~ 15 min)

 # Outro
-> Review the contents of the class.
+Review the contents of the class.
-> I [learned] how to make a sentence with past tense verb.
-(Learn)
+> A quiz with "I [learned] how to make a sentence with past tense verb.
+(Learn)"